kevinooxie/kevinooxie.github.io/about.md

 permalink: /about/
 ---

-I just realize that I want to take some notes along my study process, and possibly will include some of my life experience!
+I just realize that I want to take some notes along my study journey, and possibly will include some of my life experience!